factor/factor/reference/sqlite-3534-completion-20260908/HEADER-AUDIT.md

 probe reloads `db.sqlite.ffi` at parse time.
 On this host background processes required `taskpolicy -B -p <actual Factor.app process ID>` for normal throughput.

-For baseline declaration evidence, extract the old binding to a temporary file and pass `--binding /path/to/old-ffi.factor --name header-audit-before.json`.
+For baseline declaration evidence, pass `--binding reference/sqlite-3534-completion-20260908/baseline-ffi.factor --name header-audit-before.json`.
 For baseline native layout evidence, run the retained `layout-factor-before.factor` in an isolated checkout containing that binding, then compare its output with the same native oracle using `--check-layout`.